 I started in Chicago on the Texas Eagle while they began in New Orleans on the Sunset Limited.
-These two trains come together in San Antonio, TX, before heading to LA.
+Before heading to LA, these two trains come together in San Antonio, TX.

-After that first meal, we ended up planning our meals together for the rest of the trip.
+After that first meal, we planned our meals together for the rest of the trip.

 One neat experience on that trip was there was a private car, the Patron Tequila Express.
 While at the El Paso, TX, stop, the guys and I could see the inside.

 Since that first ride, Sean and I have taken a few train trips together, including Hiawatha and the South Shore Line.
 We also did a reunion run on the Texas Eagle, but we both started in Chicago this time.

 David is not as big of a train enthusiast as Sean and I, and his work hasn’t allowed him to join us.